exos/HybridCache/README.md

 use Hybrid\Storages\Redis as RedisStorage;

-Cache::addStorageMedia( new RedisStorage('10.1.30.1'), Cache::FOR_WRITE );
+// Define Redis server for write only (master) Cache::addStorageMedia( new RedisStorage('10.1.30.1'), Cache::FOR_WRITE );

-Cache::addStorageMedia( new RedisStorage('10.1.30.2'), Cache::FOR_READ );
+// Define the rest of servers for read only Cache::addStorageMedia( new RedisStorage('10.1.30.2'), Cache::FOR_READ );
 Cache::addStorageMedia( new RedisStorage('10.1.30.3'), Cache::FOR_READ );
 Cache::addStorageMedia( new RedisStorage('10.1.30.4'), Cache::FOR_READ );